gus-molinari/Freedom_Resources/README.md

 Podcasts focused on freedom and strategies for a free life from the state

-tom wood's podcast
+- Tom wood's podcast
-Bob Murphy show
+- Bob Murphy show
-Lara-Murphy Report
+- Lara-Murphy Report
-Scott Horton Show
+- Scott Horton Show
-Human Action Podcast
+- Human Action Podcast
-Privacy, Security, and OSINT Show
+- Privacy, Security, and OSINT Show

-Website's Focused on Implementing Change

-Defdist
-Wikileaks
-Privacytools.io

-VPN's
+- Tales From the Crypt
+- Stephan Livera Podcast

+__VPN's__
 There are many sites out there that offer recommendations for Virtual Private Network services.
-That one Privacy Guy does a good job at trying to remain neautral in his reviews.
+That one Privacy Guy does a good job at trying to remain neutral in his reviews.
 Consider VPN's that contribute to privacy preserving causes.
 Consider anonymous payment for your VPN service as you now take the privacy concern from your ISP and shift it to the VPN provider.
 Even if the VPN provider is malicious, an anonymous payment will further segregate your identity from your VPN account.

 https://thatoneprivacysite.net/